Prescribed Fire

 • Use the map to determine your eligibility for a prescribed fire grant.

 • Purpose The goal is to protect high-risk communities and aid in ecosystem restoration by utilizing prescribed fire to consume excess vegetation before it contributes to catastrophic wildfire.
-Practices Prescribed burning.
-Eligibility Texas private landowners within communities located in the Panhandle, Northwest, West and South Texas Application The online application period is open in June 1 […]
+About The Plains Prescribed Fire Grant helps communities through funding for prescribed burning to reduce hazardous fuels in and around communities.
+Treatment areas will be near communities […]

 • A prescribed fire burn plan is required for each burn.
 The plan is prepared by qualified personnel conducting the burn and includes criteria for the conditions under which the fire will be conducted—a prescription.
 Below leads you through each element of a prescribed burn plan with links to instructions and useful information when preparing and […]